Brianstjames/cybersecurity-portfolio/2025-03-04 DayInReview.md

-Today we met Mr. Adam Ricker who is a very interesting and intelligent man.
+Today we met Mr. Adam Bricker who is a very interesting and intelligent man.
 We learned about the 7 essential life skills.
 We learned to "steal" the best of what someone else has mastered.
 Courage is the abiltiy to persevere despite fear.
 Most people experience fear.